Ketchikan BEACH Monitoring Program

 Is there evidence that cruise ships are a source of bacterial contamination?

-Currently, there is no evidence of cruise ships being a source of bacterial contamination.
+There is no evidence of large cruise ships being a source of bacterial contamination.
 Large cruise ships must operate with wastewater treatment technology designed to filter and disinfect wastewater.
-The general permit requires them to meet the raw shellfish water quality criteria at the point of discharge.
-There is no mixing zone for bacteria for large cruise ships.
+The general permit requires them to meet the most stringent, raw shellfish water quality criteria at the point of discharge.
+There is no mixing zone for bacteria for large cruise ships and no spills of sewage have been reported near Ketchikan by cruise ships.

 Small cruise ships and ferries must have working wastewater treatment equipment and must minimize discharges near shore.
 They do not have permit limits but they have relatively low volumes of wastewater discharges.